The Dangers of Mixing Ketamine and Other Drugs

 Several studies involving the analysis of forensic data and toxicology reports have shown that the combination of ketamine with other drugs increases the risk of death from overdose.4

-One study that examined all deaths occurring in the United Kingdom between 1993 and 2006 in which ketamine was found in the user’s system found that 19 out of the 23 cases were attributed to a combination of ketamine with another drug.5
+One study that examined all deaths occurring in the United Kingdom between 1993 and 2006, in which ketamine was found in the individual’s system found that 19 out of the 23 cases were attributed to a combination of ketamine with another drug.5

 A more recent national study of ketamine exposures reported to poison centers in the United States over a 16-year period found that half of all exposures involved the concurrent use of an additional drug.7 The study also revealed that more serious outcomes were reported in ketamine exposures involving multiple substances, including 20 deaths.

 Combining ketamine with other drugs is potentially dangerous and puts you at an increased risk of physical harm.
-The hazards of each substance are compounded when they are taken in combination, and the effects on the user can be fatal.
+The hazards of each substance can be compounded when they are taken in combination, and the effects can be fatal.

-If you are struggling with any type of polysubstance abuse, please know that help is available.
-Contact a professional rehab center today to learn more about the comprehensive treatment options that are available to help you overcome your addictions and achieve a stable life in recovery.
+If you are struggling with polysubstance use, help is available.
+Reach out to American Addiction Centers (AAC) to learn more about the treatment centers offering comprehensive treatment options that are available to help you overcome your addictions and achieve long-term recovery.

 Need more info?